The Florida Bar

 Parenting Plan Considerations

-It is the public policy of Florida to ensure that each minor child has frequent and continuing contact with both parents after the parents have separated or the marriage is dissolved and to encourage parents to share the rights and responsibilities, and joys, of child-rearing.
+It is the public policy of Florida to ensure that each minor child has frequent and continuing contact with both parents after the parents have separated or the marriage is dissolved, unless otherwise ordered by a court.
+It is also Florida’s public policy that parents share the rights and responsibilities, and joys, of child-rearing.
 The court gives both parties the same consideration in determining parental responsibility and time-sharing, regardless of the child’s age or gender.

+“Parental responsibility” refers to how and who makes major decisions for the minor or dependent child.
 In most cases, parental responsibility for a minor child will be shared by both parents so that each retains full parental rights and responsibilities with respect to their child.
-Shared parenting requires both parents to confer so that major decisions affecting the welfare of the child will be determined jointly.
+Shared parental responsibility requires both parents to confer with each other so that major decisions affecting the welfare of the child will be determined jointly.
 You and your spouse may agree, or the court may order, that one parent has the ultimate responsibility over specific aspects of the child’s welfare, such as education, religion, or medical and dental needs.
 The court will determine any or all of these matters if the parties cannot agree.

 In very rare cases, the court can order sole parental responsibility to one parent.
 To do so, the court must determine that shared parental responsibility would be detrimental to the child.

-In determining parental responsibility, the court will approve or devise its own Parenting Plan, which includes responsibility for the daily tasks of child-rearing, the time-sharing schedule, and decision-making authority relating to health care, school, and related activities.
-The plan also will specify any technology that will be used for parent-child communication.
+In determining parental responsibility, the court may approve a proposed Parenting Plan submitted by the parties or devise its own Parenting Plan, which includes responsibility for the daily tasks of child-rearing, the time-sharing schedule, and decision-making authority relating to health care, school, and related activities.
+The Parenting Plan also will specify any technology that will be used for parent-child communication.
 The parents may agree on a Parenting Plan and submit it to the court for approval, or the court will determine these issues.
 The statute includes a list of factors for the court to consider in making these decisions.

 The courts use the best-interests-of-the-child standard when considering parental issues.